 - With a 6-inch taping knife, apply a smooth, thin layer over the joint.

-Hold the tape in place with one hand while pulling the taping knife over the tape (work from the middle of the joint toward the ends).
+- Hold the tape in place with one hand while pulling the taping knife over the tape (work from the middle of the joint toward the ends).
 Apply just enough pressure to squeeze a little compound out from under the tape.

-Immediately apply another thin layer of compound to cover the tape and fill the joint.
+- Immediately apply another thin layer of compound to cover the tape and fill the joint.
 There should be a very thin layer of compound over the tape at this point, but you will still clearly see the tape through the mud.
 The edges of drywall panels are slightly recessed as they are manufactured, allowing the paper tape to lay just slightly below the outer surface as it is applied.
-It will be subsequent layers of mud applied with a wide wallboard knife that raises out the joints to be perfectly flush with the surrounding panel areas.
+It will be subsequent layers of mud applied with a wide wallboard knife that raises out the joints so they perfectly flush with the surrounding panel areas.

-With fiberglass-mesh tape, apply a layer of compound thick enough to fill and cover the mesh surface, but again you will still be able to see the fiberglass fibers at this point.
-Smooth the surface and feather the edges as best as you can.
+- Apply a layer of compound thick enough to fill and cover the mesh surface, but again you will still be able to see the fiberglass fibers at this point.

+With the joints and corners all taped and mudded, apply a small amount of compound over each nail or screw head and smooth the surface.
 Let the compound dry overnight, or longer if necessary.
-Clean the tools and put the lid back on the mud bucket.
+Clean the tools and put the lid back on the bucket of mud.

 Apply the Fill Coat

-Lightly sand the dried compound to remove ridges and bumps.
+Lightly sand the dried compound to remove any ridges and bumps.
 (Wear a dust mask while sanding.)
 Some craftsman will use a wallboard knife to knock down raised areas of the dried compound before sanding.

 Use a 10- or 12-inch knife to spread another layer of compound over the joints, feathering the edges.
 Once dry, give the surface another light sanding.
 With this application from a wide knife, the joint areas will now be raised up nearly flush with the faces of the wallboard panels, and the tape should now be hidden under the compound.